PAM-challenge-beta/website/content/tasks/first-task/subtaskB/index.md

 showDate = false
 +++

-## Development set (all datasets except BlueFinLibrary/Balleny Island 2015)
+## Development set

-We strongly believe that a cross validation over the 11 datasets should be done in future versions.
-See the general dataset page presentation for more
+Our development set is composed of all SORP datasets except the Balleny Island 2015 dataset, kept for evaluation.

-## Evaluation set (dataset BlueFinLibrary/Balleny Island 2015)
+## Evaluation set

 Among the eleven datasets in the original publication, the dataset Balleny Island 2015 was chosen for evaluation.
 This dataset represents a unique geographical location, the recording device used is only shared with one other dataset and finally, all seven labels are significatively present in it.